Integration Steps

 Inside the Developer Portal, you will see the following:

-Data Source: The Data Source section is where you can find all the Data providers as well as File Types that can be uploaded.
+5. Data Sources: The Data Sources section is where you can find all the Data providers as well as File Types that can be uploaded.
 Data providers include different types such as the names of different employers, gig platforms, government services, or HR and payroll systems.
 File types on the other hand are those that can be uploaded by the user such as copies of payslips, tax documents and others.

 Using this Reference